React SDK quickstart

 Conclusion

 Congratulations!
-You successfully set up and launched your first Optimizely Feature Experimentation experiment.
-While this example focused on optimizing sales, Optimizely’s experimentation platform can support an open-ended set of experimentation use cases.
+You configured and launched your first Feature Experimentation experiment.
+While this example focused on optimizing sales, Optimizely's experimentation platform can support an open-ended set of experimentation use cases.

-See our complete React SDK documentation to learn more ways to optimize your software using experimentation.
+See the complete React SDK documentation to learn more ways to optimize your software using experimentation.